Napa Earthquake Delivers Bruising Punch.

 “So, as the work week begins this morning, all of us in Napa are exhausted.
 But there is much to do, and we are all striving to gather the crop, as harvest has just begun.
 Thank goodness our local utilities reconnected power quickly, and roads are in good shape.
 Without those, the grapes would be left in the field, the crush could not proceed in the wineries.”

 Many of my Napa friends and colleagues were overwhelmed by calls and emails and some resorted to sending out mass mailings.
-Fritz Hatton ofarietta_cab_09 Arietta wrote, “Our hearts go out to those whose lives have been set back by damage to their homes and businesses.
+Fritz Hatton of Arietta wrote, “Our hearts go out to those whose lives have been set back by damage to their homes and businesses.
 You should know however that … the Valley as a whole remains fully accessible and open for business.
 So we encourage you to come ahead and enjoy the Valley as we enter what is shaping up to be a fabulous 2014 harvest season.”

 What a good example of brotherly love occurring – to help others get their stuff together and deal with the “shake-up.”
 A toast!